paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

 **(h) Effect on employment ceiling of Department of Health and Human Services** Notwithstanding any other provision of law, individuals who have entered into written contracts with the Secretary under this section, while undergoing academic training, shall not be counted against any employment ceiling affecting the Department of Health and Human Services.

-**(i) Recruiting programs** The Secretary shall conduct recruiting programs for the Loan Repayment Program and other health professional programs of the Service at educational institutions training health professionals or specialists identified in subsection (a) of this section.
+**(i) Recruiting programs** The Secretary shall conduct recruiting programs for the Loan Repayment Program and other health professional programs of the Service at educational institutions training health professionals or specialists identified in subsection (a).

 **(j) Prohibition of assignment to other government departments** [Section 215 of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section215&num=0&edition=prelim) shall not apply to individuals during their period of obligated service under the Loan Repayment Program.